GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 #### 10. Why need to modify the configuration to use Catalina?
    Starting from OpenCore 0.7.2, earlier APFS drivers will not be loaded (for security reasons), which will cause systems lower than Big Sur 11.0 to fail to boot.
 If you want to boot Catalina or earlier systems, please Modify the MinDate and MinVersion under the configuration file UEFI > APFS to `-1`, please refer to the document in [OC 0.7.2 version](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.7.2) for details.
 #### 11. Why have to customize the USB ports?
    Starting from macOS Big Sur 11.3.1, the system will invalidate XhciPortLimit, so that even if the USBInjectAll kext is loaded, more than 15 USB ports cannot be loaded correctly.
 You can search for the USB customization tutorial by yourself or refer to [OpenCore Post Install](https:// dortania.github.io/OpenCore-Post-Install/usb/) Tutorial for customizing USB mapping.
-Or go to [Advanced Used](#advanced-used) to see how to use my customized USB mapping.
+Or go to [Advanced Usage](#advanced-usage) to see how to use my customized USB mapping.
 #### 12. Pending upgrade

 ## Conclusion